 FIRST Scholarships are offered exclusively to students that have participated on a FIRST team in high school.
-Students participating in either FIRST Robotics Competition (FRC) OR FIRST Tech Challenge (FTC) are eligible.
+Students participating in either the FIRST Robotics Competition (FRC) OR the FIRST Tech Challenge (FTC) are eligible.

 Many colleges, universities, professional associations, and corporations acknowledge that the FIRST experience is often the spark that lights the flame of life-long learning and that participating students are more likely to acquire a passion for learning and a drive to succeed.
 Scholarship providers have come to value the advantages that FIRST provides to students in the areas of advanced knowledge and understanding, technical skills, and self-confidence, coupled with life and work-related skill development, and offer college scholarships exclusively to these students.